noahehall/theBookOfNoah/0current/languages/csshtml/readme.md

 - gotchas
   - dont use the width property on flex items, use flex-basis (or just flex)
 - 1-dimensional alignment of content, ordering items, and implementing flexible sizing
-  - the ability to make the flex items flexible, altering their width/height to fill the availble space in the main dimension
+  - the ability to make the flex items flexible, altering their width/height to fill the available space in the main dimension
   - while it dictates behavior on a single axis
     - items can wrap to create additional groupings
     - flex containers can be nested to create additional dimensions